-The farm was established in 1799 and the house was built in 1842.
-The home is a fine example of antebellum architecture and its interior includes the carpentry of the finest craftsman of the area, Mr. Thomas Day of Milton Virginia.
-Mr. Day’s work was recently featured at the Smithsonian Institute in Washington DC and his furniture and work are highly sought after by collectors.
+The Springfield farm was established in 1799, and the house was built in 1842.
+The home is an example of antebellum architecture and its interior includes the carpentry of the finest craftsman of the area, Mr. Thomas Day of Milton Virginia.
+Mr. Day’s work was recently featured at the Smithsonian Institute in Washington DC, and his furniture and work are highly sought after by collectors.

-In 2014 James and Kelly started construction of a log cabin on the property using locally sourced timber.
-The 18′ x 18′ cabin (shown above in the photo on the left) uses half dovetail notches at the corners and traditional mortar as chinking.
+In 2014, construction of a log cabin started on the property using locally sourced timber.
+The 18′ x 18′ cabin (shown above in the photo on the left) uses half dovetail notches at the corners sand traditional mortar as chinking.
 The cabin has been furnished with an addition that houses a kitchenette and private bathroom as well as a private porch that allows guests to relax in their own little piece of the farm.

 In 2015, a timber frame cabin was relocated from Georgetown, Massachusetts and now serves as the second guest facility at Springfield (shown above in the photo on the right).
 This 12′ x 16′ structure showcases the traditional timber framing construction method with an addition that houses its own private bathroom and kitchenette.